Adedugbee/online-retail-store-RDBMS/SQL/Schema_Description.md

 # Schema Design and Relationships
-The three tables proposed for the schema design are Customers, Inventory, and TransactionsInvoice tables. are related in a way that supports a retail sales system:
+The three tables proposed for the schema design are Customers, Inventory, and TransactionsInvoice tables.
+These tables are related in a way that supports the retail sales system:

 1. Customers Table
 Stores customer details (e.g., name, contact, address).